Kerak Inscription: Inscription

-The inscription contains 3 incomplete lines, comprising 8 complete words and fragments of 5 more, all written in the "Moabite language" known from only one other artifact - the Mesha Stele.
+The inscription contains 3 incomplete lines, comprising 8 complete words and fragments of 5 more, all written in the Moabite language known primarily from another artifact - the Mesha Stele.
 The text of the inscription looks like that of the Mesha Stele, but there is one special feature: the letter He has four horizontal strokes going to the left from the vertical stroke, while a typical He in tenth to fifth century BC northwest Semitic inscriptions contains only three strokes to the left.
 This letter is present in the inscription at least 3 times, and each time it appears with 4 horizontal strokes.
-Another difference between the Mesha Stele and the Moabite inscription, is the separation between the words.
-In the Mesha Stele there are dots, and in the Moabite inscription there are small lines.
+Another difference between the Mesha Stele and the Kerak inscription is the separation between the words.
+In the Mesha Stele there are dots, and in the Kerak inscription there are small lines.

 Transliteration and translation

 Provided below is a transcription of the inscription, its transliteration in Hebrew letters, as well as an English translation.
 Words in brackets are not preserved in the inscription, but reconstructed, partly by comparison with the Mesha Stele.